 Why Does IP Exclusion Matter?
 A Look Into Honest Analytics

 You’ve just launched a new website, and your traffic analytics are already soaring.
-You can’t wait to share them with your team, and then your metrics increase even more – until you realize that a significant portion of the traffic came from your own colleagues.
+You can’t wait to share them with your team, and then your metrics increase even more – until you realize that a significant portion of the traffic came from your colleagues.
 That’s never good!

 Let’s talk about what that means for your digital marketing strategies.